hasiblolic/mern-bug-tracker/README.md

   Add profile functionality\
   Add user discussion posts in trackers, change the way trackers are made

-Project needs to have a default config file (default.js) containing the jwt secret

 ## Available Scripts

 In the project directory, you can run: